melting0256/Introduction-to-Machine-Learning-Final/README.md

 ## Train the model
 After create the environment, you can use `109550139_Final_train.ipynb` to train the model.

-Also, you can skip this step and directly use `inference.py` to evaluate the model performace.

-Since we save the trained model as `model.h5`, we need to download [the model](https://drive.google.com/drive/folders/1bKJTxncll687Rdsdr0xXWU_3BLsR8fR0)
+Since we save the trained model as `model.h5`, we need to download [the model](https://drive.google.com/drive/folders/1bKJTxncll687Rdsdr0xXWU_3BLsR8fR0) and directly use `inference.py` to evaluate the model performace.

 ## Evaluate